jraller/Grunt-Cascade-Examples/README.md

 ### readAccessRights

 For a given asset get the access rights for that asset.
+A full demo or reading and writing access for assets can be found in cascade-access-tool (check name and link). format: [soap-cascade library](https://github.com/jraller/soap-cascade)

 ### editAccessRights